U.S. jobs data to hold key to Fed's rate plans

-FRANKFURT (Reuters) - U.S. jobs data due next week may hold the key to whether the Federal Reserve will raise interest rates for the first time since 2006 in December, signaling its intention to end an era of almost-free dollars.
+FRANKFURT (Reuters) - U.S. jobs data due in the coming week may hold the key to whether the Federal Reserve will raise interest rates for the first time since 2006 in December, signaling its intention to end an era of almost-free dollars.

-An increase in the Fed’s rates would have consequences well beyond U.S. borders, increasing borrowing costs for dollar-debtors in emerging markets, pushing up the greenback against some major currencies and driving a global reallocation of investment money.
+An increase in Fed rates would have consequences well beyond U.S. borders, increasing borrowing costs for dollar debtors in emerging markets, pushing up the greenback against some major currencies and driving a global reallocation of investment money.

-The Fed, which has a dual mandate including both inflation and employment, put a December rate hike firmly in play this week and investors will be scrutinizing the U.S. employment data out on Friday to work out the odds of such a move.
+The Fed, which has a dual mandate including inflation and employment, put a December rate hike firmly in play in the past week and investors will be scrutinizing Friday’s U.S. employment data to work out the odds of such a move.

 Analysts polled by Reuters expect U.S. employers outside the agricultural sector to have added 180,000 jobs in October and overall earnings to have increased by 0.20 percent during the month.